-Theme Zoom Neuromarketer Russell Wright has proposed the use of neurological studies in Hypofrontality (used clinically to describe the effects of addictive drugs) in order to develop an expanded computational model of online consumer behavior, especially the "click behavior" of pornography addicts.
-Russell, co-inventor of the Theme Zoom natural language keyword online research tool, is interested in this topic as it relates to online behaviors and business.
+Theme Zoom Neuromarketer Russell Wright has proposed the use of neurological studies in Hypofrontality (used clinically to describe the effects of addictive drugs) in order to develop an expanded computational model of online consumer behavior, especially the "click behavior" of pornography addicts and online gamers.
+Russell, co-inventor of the Theme Zoom natural language keyword online research tool, is interested in this topic as it relates to online behaviors in business.

-The behaviors associated of "click addiction", especially as it relates to visual pornographic images (primarily stimulated in the male brain) have been tracked in the pornography industry (for commercial purpose) to such an extent that Russell has suggested to Dr. Kevin McCauley that it be used for clinical research into the nature of overall addiction.
+The behaviors associated of "click addiction", especially as it relates to visual pornographic images (primarily stimulated in the male brain) have been tracked in the pornography industry (for commercial purpose) to such an extent that Russell has suggested to Dr. Kevin McCauley, that this marketing data should be used for clinical research into the nature of related addiction - namely online gaming and Facebook Obsession.
 Philip Zimbardo has done an excellent job of expressing the dangers of Hyprofrontality - especially its dangers to the male brain as it relates to novelty.
 This work on dopamine and novelty in the human brain has been well researched by Dr. Greg Berns.

 Visual stimulation (especially for male humans) is wired directly to the dopamine circuits that drive pleasure reward anticipation.
 The metrics and behaviors extracted from the pornography industry may be useful for clinical research into the nature of pornography addiction as well as aid in clinical solutions to recovery.
 There is major evidence to suggest that porn addiction does create hypofrontality in the brain.
 If this is the case it needs to be viewed and perhaps even regulated with a different set of values not derived from fundamentalist religion, but from clinical observation.